Dialectical Behaviour Therapy DBT Therapy Calgary

 DBT is built on four key components: mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.
 Through these principles, DBT provides tools to help you cope with overwhelming emotions, reduce impulsive behaviours, and build healthier relationships.

-DBT involves a combination of individual therapy, group skills training, phone coaching, and consultation teams to provide comprehensive support.
+DBT can involve a combination of individual counselling, group skills training, phone coaching, and consultation teams to provide comprehensive support.

 The therapy is structured to teach clients specific skills in a systematic, step-by-step approach.
 Over time, clients learn to apply these skills to everyday challenges, improving their emotional regulation, interpersonal relationships, and overall quality of life.